 Rs.15,615 X 1% X 5 months (delay) = Rs.781 (rounded off)

-Interest under section 234B is levied at 1% per month or part of a month.
-Therefore, in case of default in payment of advance tax, the taxpayer is liable to pay simple interest at 1% per month or part of a month (that is because fraction of a month is considered as full month).
+Interest under 234B is levied for default in payment of advance tax.
+Interest is levied at 1% per month or part of a month.
+The interest needs to be paid is simple interest.
+The taxpayer is liable to pay a simple interest at 1% per month or part of a month for default in payment of advance tax.

 Interest under section 234B is levied from the first day of the assessment year (mostly from 1st April) till the date of determination of income under section 143(1) or when a regular assessment is made.
 In case where the income is increased basis the assessment or re-computation, the interest is levied on the differential amount from the first day of the assessment year till the date of assessment or re-computation.